US Presidents Since 1901 🇺🇸👴

-Donald Trump is the 45th President of the USA.
-He took office on 20 January 2017 and (subject to confirmation of the election result by the electoral college) will be replaced on 20 January 2021 by President-elect Joe Biden who will become the 46th president to join this list of all US Presidents in history.
+Joe Biden is the 46th President of the USA.
+President Joe Biden took office on 20 January 2021 and, following confirmation of the result by the electoral college, became the 46th of all US Presidents in history.

 ADDucation Tips: Click column headings with arrows to sort all US presidents in history.
 Reload page for original sort order.
 Resize your browser to full screen and/or zoom out to display as many columns as possible.
 Click the ➕ icon to reveal any hidden columns.
 Start typing in the Filter table box to find anything inside the table of all US presidents in history since 1901.

 |US Presidents||#||Born||Died||In Office||Party||US Presidents in history significant actions and decisions||Vice-Presidents|

 |Theodore Roosevelt||26th||1858||1919||1901-09||Republican||Supported a rebellion in Panama in order to purchase the land required for the construction of the Panama Canal which Colombia had refused him.
 Roosevelt stood for a hard but successful foreign policy.
 Roosevelt was awarded the 1906 Nobel Peace Prize for contributing significantly to the end of the Russo-Japanese War.||Charles W. Fairbanks|